mikesir87/blog.mikesir87.io/_posts/2017-01-23-managing-secrets-in-docker-swarm.md

 ---

-Docker 1.13 was released just a few days ([blog post here](https://blog.docker.com/2017/01/whats-new-in-docker-1-13/)).
+Docker 1.13 was released just a few days ago ([blog post here](https://blog.docker.com/2017/01/whats-new-in-docker-1-13/)).
 With it came several improvements to Docker Swarm.
 One highly anticipated improvement (at least by me anyways) is secrets management.
 In this post, we'll see how to add secrets to a swarm and how to make them available to running services.

 <!--more-->